OpenTranslationBible/open-bible/en-GB/18.Job/md/job-34.md

 ## Job 34:32

-> teach me what I do not see;
+> show me what I do not see;
-> if I have done wrong, I will not do it again’?
+> if I have done wrong, I will not repeat it’?

 ## Job 34:33